John Chetwynd-Talbot, 21st Earl of Shrewsbury

 John George Chetwynd-Talbot, 21st Earl of Shrewsbury, 21st Earl of Waterford, 6th Earl Talbot (21 January 1914 – 12 November 1980), styled Viscount of Ingestre from 1915 to 1921, was a British peer.

-Life
+Early life

-He was the son of Charles John Alton Chetwynd-Talbot, Viscount of Ingestre (1882–1915), and Lady Winifred Constance Hester Paget, sister of the Marquess of Anglesey.
+He was the son of Charles John Alton Chetwynd-Talbot, Viscount of Ingestre (1882–1915), and Lady Winifred Constance Hester Paget.
+From his parent's marriage, he had three elder sisters, Lady Ursula Winifred Chetwynd-Talbot, Lady Victoria Audrey Beatrice Chetwynd-Talbot, and Lady Joan Chetwynd-Talbot.
+After his father's death, his mother married Richard Edmunds Pennoyer, son of Albert Adams Pennoyer and brother of Albert Pennoyer and Paul Pennoyer Sr.

+His maternal grandparents were Lord Alexander Victor Paget (third son of the 2nd Marquess of Anglesey) and Hon.
+Hester Alice Stapleton-Cotton (a daughter of Col. Wellington Stapleton-Cotton, 2nd Viscount Combermere).
+His maternal uncle was Charles Paget, 6th Marquess of Anglesey.

 He inherited the title Earl of Shrewsbury when his grandfather Charles Chetwynd-Talbot, 20th Earl of Shrewsbury, died in 1921.

+Career

+Shrewsbury was the Honorary Air Commodore of No. 3509 (Staffordshire) Fighter Control Unit before it was disbanded on 11 May 1957.

+Personal life

 He married his first wife, Nadine Muriel Crofton (1913–2003), in 1936.
-He sued for divorce in 1958, but in 1959 judge Charles A. Collingwood rejected the divorce suit.
-In a subsequent proceeding, a divorce was granted.

-Shrewsbury was the Honorary Air Commodore of No. 3509 (Staffordshire) Fighter Control Unit before it was disbanded on 11 May 1957.

-Lord Shrewsbury's second wife was Nina Mortlock.
-His son Charles succeeded to Lord Shrewsbury's titles on his death.
+Together, Nadine and Lord Shrewsbury had six children.
+They had four daughters before the birth of an heir, Charles.